-Secondly, check out the dividend yield.
-It’s currently up at around 6.7% based on the $0.50 quarterly distribution.
+Secondly, check out the dividend yield, which currently stands at around 6.7% based on the 50¢ per share quarterly distribution.
 How often does AT&T throw up that kind of yield?
 Not very.
-According to my data source the last time it did so was around the 2009/2010 period.
-Annual shareholder returns since then do not appear spectacular at around 8.5% per annum, but they are hardly catastrophic for a security often touted as a bond-proxy.
+According to my data source the last time it did so was back in the 2009/10 period.
+Annual shareholder returns do not appear spectacular since then – running at around 8.5% per annum – but they are hardly catastrophic for a security often touted as a bond proxy.

 The thing that is missing from these attractive valuation metrics is the debt load.
-At $175 billion net of the company’s cash pile it is absolutely gargantuan in nominal terms.
-Of course, AT&T’s underlying business is pretty big too.
-After all it is on course to generate something like $40 billion worth of cash from operations this year.
-However debt adjusted valuation metrics don’t appear to stand out quite so much.
-For instance the stock’s EV/EBITDA, currently around 8x, appears to be somewhere in line with its historical average.
+At $175b net of the company’s cash pile, it is absolutely gargantuan in nominal terms.
+AT&T’s underlying business is pretty big too of course, and should generate something like $40b worth of cashflow this year.
+Anyway the point is that debt adjusted valuation metrics don’t appear quite so attractive.
+The stock’s EV/EBITDA ratio, which currently stands at around 8, appears to be somewhere in line with its historical average.

-Fortunately there’s a straightforward way to reconcile these two points: debt reduction.
-The good news for shareholders and prospective shareholders is that there’s a lot of wiggle room for AT&T to achieve this.
-When the company reported Q3 2018 results back in October the market responded poorly, possibly because earnings per share came in lower than analysts expected.
-That said the cash flow figures were actually quite solid.
-Free cash flow, the stuff that will ultimately fund dividends and debt reduction, clocked in at $6.5 billion in the three months to September.
-That’s up about 16% on the $5.6 billion generated during the equivalent period 2017.
+Fortunately, there exists a straightforward way to reconcile these two points: debt reduction.
+The good news for shareholders and prospective shareholders is that there is a lot of wiggle room for AT&T to achieve this.
+Now, when the company reported Q3 2018 results back in October the market responded poorly, possibly because EPS came in lower than analysts expected.
+That said, the cash flow figures looked quite solid.
+Free cash flow, the stuff that will ultimately fund dividends and debt reduction here, clocked in at $6.5b for the quarter.
+That was around 16% higher than the $5.6b it generated during the equivalent period last year.

-Now for the year as a whole, AT&T will generate something like $21 billion worth of post-capex free cash flow.
-The dividend – currently running at a rate of $2 per share per annum – takes up around $13.4 billion of that for FY 2018.
-That leaves us with around $7.6 billion per annum for straight up net debt reduction this year.
+For the year as a whole, AT&T should generate something like $21b worth of free cash flow.
+The dividend – currently running at a rate of $2.00 per share per annum – takes up around $13.4b of that.
+Quick math therefore leaves us with around $7.6b left over for debt reduction this year.

-At first glance that figure doesn’t actually look all that impressive.
-After all net debt is $175 billion, roughly 23x our post-dividend free cash flow number.
-However one of the big reasons for AT&T’s stretched balance sheet was the acquisition of TimeWarner.
-The deal to acquire the owner of media assets like HBO, Warner Bros., CNN and Cartoon Network closed in June of this year.
-That means that only half of fiscal year 2018 contains figures that are representative of the newly enlarged AT&T. If we take figures from 2019 onwards as a truer reflection then the situation looks a bit brighter.
-Indeed in FY 2019 free cash flow should clock in at around $25 billion.
-Subtracting dividend commitments means we are looking at something like $11-$12 billion in terms of cash left over each year for debt reduction.
+That figure doesn’t actually look all that impressive, especially compared to the $175b net debt load.
+However, one of the big reasons for AT&T’s stretched balance sheet was the acquisition of TimeWarner.
+The deal to acquire the owner of media assets like HBO, Warner Bros., CNN and Cartoon Network, closed in June of this year.
+That means that only half of FY18 contains figures that are representative of the newly enlarged AT&T. If we take figures from 2019 onwards as a truer reflection, then the situation looks a bit brighter.
+Indeed, FY19 free cash flow should clock in at around $25b.
+Subtracting dividend commitments means we are looking at something like $11b in terms of annual cash left over for debt reduction.

 What does this all mean from an investment perspective?
-Well, if your base scenario is that AT&T’s core business is stagnant then you will still make good money here.
-I mean reduced interest expenses alone could be worth an extra 5-6% in terms of annual earnings per share.
-The dividend yield is already around 6.7% and fairly secure.
-I find it quite easy to imagine a scenario under which AT&T stock generates double digit shareholder returns from here on out, even if the majority of that comes from cash dividends.
+Well, if your base scenario is that AT&T’s core business is stagnant, then you will still make good money here.
+Reduced interest expenses alone could be worth an extra 5% in terms of annual EPS, while the dividend yield is already around 6.7% and fairly secure.
+I find it quite easy to imagine a scenario under which AT&T stock generates double-digit shareholder returns from here on out, even if the majority of that comes from cash dividends.

-Check out the scenario below as a rough example.
-This year the company expects to make adjusted earnings per share of $3.50.
-Imagine that figure rises to $4.75 over the next decade; not a particularly optimistic scenario in inflation-adjusted terms.
-Lower debt levels might support a valuation of let’s say 12x annual profits – still a somewhat conservative assumption.
+Check out this scenario as to how that might work.
+This year, the company expects to make adjusted EPS of $3.50.
+Imagine that figure rises to $4.75 over the next decade – not a particularly optimistic scenario in inflation-adjusted terms.
+Lower debt levels might support a valuation of, let’s say, 12x annual profit, which is still a somewhat conservative assumption.
 That would give us a tentative share price of $52.25.
 On top of that, cumulative dividend cash could realistically clock in at somewhere around $22-$25 per share.
-All-in-all let’s call it a total return of around $75 per share.
+Let’s call it a total return of around $75 per share all together.
 There you have, under a fairly modest set of assumptions, annual returns of nearly 10% per annum.
-For a bond-proxy like AT&T it looks pretty attractive.
+For a bond proxy like AT&T that looks pretty attractive.